liquid-labs/react-viewport-context/README.md

 # react-view-context

-Subscribe code to view info via React context Provider.
+A react Provider with hook to get viewport info and subscribe to changes.

 ## Install